 Tesla Model Y Pricing

-Tesla is offering four trims for its electric crossover SUV.
-If you’re placing an order for Tesla’s Standard Range Y on the company website now, your price starts around $39,000.
-Plan on paying $48,000 to start for the Model Y Long Range, $52,000 for the Dual Motor AWD, and $61,000 for the Performance trim version of Tesla’s premium electric crossover.
+Tesla is offering several trims for its electric crossover SUV.
+On the low end is Tesla’s Standard Range Y, which isn’t currently available to order, but started around $39,000.
+Vehicles shipping in 2020 are the Model Y Long Range AWD which start at $52,990 and $60,900 for the Performance trim version of Tesla’s premium electric crossover.
 For the Standard Range, expect your new car’s arrival in the spring of 2021, because Tesla typically offers its least expensive trim for sale last.
-The automaker expects to start delivering its more expensive Model Y SUVs in the fall of next year.
+The automaker expects to start delivering its more expensive Model Y SUVs in March of 2020.

 Unlike Ford buyers, Tesla purchasers are not eligible for the federal tax credit since Tesla has sold so many electric vehicles.